microsoft/ghcrawler/README.md

 ***NOTE*** This is an evolving solution and the steps for running will be simplified published, ready-to-use images on Docker Hub.
 For now, follow these steps

 1. Clone the [Microsoft/ghcrawler](https://github.com/Microsoft/ghcrawler.git) and [Microsoft/ghcrawler-dashboard](https://github.com/Microsoft/ghcrawler-dashboard.git) repos.
-1. In a command prompt go to ```ghcrawler/docker``` and run ```docker-compose up```.
+1. In a command prompt go to `ghcrawler/docker` and run `docker-compose up`.

 Once the containers are up and running, you should see some crawler related messages in the container's console output every few seconds.
 You can control the crawler either using the `cc` command line tool or the browser-based dashboard, both of which are described below.

 Check out the [related GHCrawler wiki page](https://github.com/Microsoft/ghcrawler/wiki/Crawler-in-a-box) for more information on running in Docker.

 # Deploying native
-For ultimate flexibility, the crawler and associated bits can be run directly on VMs or as an app service.
+For ultimate flexibility and performance, the crawler and associated bits can be run directly on VMs or as an app service.
 This structure typically uses cloud-based infrastructure for queuing, storage and redis.
 For example, this project comes with adapters for Azure Service Bus queuing and Azure Blob storage.
 The APIs on these adpaters is very slim so it is easy to for you to implement (and contribute) more.

 ***Setting up this operating mode is a bit more involved and is not yet documented.***